J-Rios/crowpanel_esp32s3_lvgl_basic/README.md

 ![Basic Project](doc/device/app_1.png)

-Basic project to test Elecrow "CrowPanel ESP32 Terminal" with C++ and PlatformIO.
+Basic projects to test Elecrow "CrowPanel ESP32 Terminal" with C++ and PlatformIO.

 This device is a 3.5 inch parallel 480x320 TFT capacitive touch RGB display (RGB by chip ILI9488) based on ESP32-S3 core.